The Imitation Game: Controversy

 During production, there was criticism regarding the film's purported downplaying of Turing's homosexuality, particularly condemning the portrayal of his relationship with close friend and one-time fiancée Joan Clarke.
 Hodges, author of the book upon which the film was based, described the script as having "built up the relationship with Joan much more than it actually was".
 Turing's niece Payne thought that Knightley was inappropriately cast, as she described the real Clarke as "rather plain", and said: "I think they might be trying to romanticize it.
 It makes me a bit mad.
 You want the film to show it as it was, not a lot of nonsense."

 Speaking to Empire, director Tyldum expressed his decision to take on the project: "It is such a complex story.
 It was the gay rights element, but also how his (Turing's) ideas were kept secret and how incredibly important his work was during the war, that he was never given credit for it".
 In an interview for GQ UK, Matthew Goode, who plays fellow cryptographer Hugh Alexander in the film, stated that the script focuses on "Turing's life and how as a nation we celebrated him as being a hero by chemically castrating him because he was gay".
 The producers of the film stated: "There is not – and never has been – a version of our script where Alan Turing is anything other than homosexual, nor have we included fictitious sex scenes."

 In a January 2015 interview with The Huffington Post, its screenwriter Graham Moore said in response to complaints about the film's historical accuracy:

-When you use the language of "fact checking" to talk about a film, I think you're sort of fundamentally misunderstanding how art works.
+When you use the language of "fact-checking" to talk about a film, I think you're sort of fundamentally misunderstanding how art works.
 You don't fact check Monet's Water Lilies.
-That's not what water lilies look like, that's what the sensation of experiencing water lilies feel like.
+That's not what water lilies look like, that's what the sensation of experiencing water lilies feels like.
 That's the goal of the piece.

 In the same interview, Tyldum stated:

 A lot of historical films sometimes feel like people reading a Wikipedia page to you onscreen, like just reciting "and then he did that, and then he did that, and then he did this other thing" – it's like a "Greatest Hits" compilation.
 We wanted the movie to be emotional and passionate.
 Our goal was to give you "What does Alan Turing feel like?"
 What does his story feel like?
 What'd it feel like to be Alan Turing?
 Can we create the experience of sort of "Alan Turing-ness" for an audience based on his life?

 For the most part, Hodges has not commented on the historical accuracy of the film, alluding to contractual obligations involving the film rights to his biography.